Our Services Banner Min

 Treatment:

-• Advanced: Botox or PRP injections to relax the muscle
+• Advanced: Botox or PRP injections (platelet rich plasma) to relax the muscle

 • Surgical: laser anal fissurectomy, anal dilatation, endorectal advancement flaps, lateral sphincterotomy for chronic fissures